 - Provide evidence to support your point of view

-- Make sure you have a good thesis statement, which is the main idea of your essay or article.
+- Ensure you have a good thesis statement and the main idea of your essay or article.

 - Use strong verbs and nouns to make sentences more powerful